The platforms, apps and tools I pay for (and the ones I don’t)

 Or they will fine you.

-All VAs should have a good working understanding of GDPR and data protection regs whatever country they are based in.
+All VAs should have a good working understanding of GDPR and data protection regs, whatever country they are based in.
 You can find more information on data protection here.

 ONLINE VIDEO CUTTER